HBV501G-group19/docs-and-files/README.md

     }
 }
 ```
+For example, getting end-to-end directions with walking to and from a aride, as well as the ride itself needs a list like `[walk-to-ride-origin, ride, walk-from-ride-destination]`.

+Returns an array of `FeatureCollection`s.
+Each `FeatureCollection` has geonaming information about the origin and destination points, as well as the corresponding linestring with the directions.

 #### /ors/geocode - POST
-Returns points of interest relating to the search string. `focus` is a point that ORS will focus the search around(it will return results that are at most within a 1000km radius).
+Returns points of interest relating to the search string in a `FeatureCollection`. `focus` is a point that ORS will focus the search around(it will return results that are at most within a 1000km radius of `focus`).

 ```
 {